jgarber623/aria-collapsible/README.md

 collapsible.toggle();
 ```

-You can also teardown a collapsible region, resetting the DOM to its initial state and removing event handlers:
+You can also tear down a collapsible region, resetting the DOM to its initial state and removing event handlers:

 ```js
 collapsible.teardown();